Rap's History-Making Week on the Billboard 200 Albums Chart

-For the first time in the Billboard 200 chart's history, rap albums hold down the top three spots in three successive weeks.
+For the first time in the Billboard 200 chart's history, rap albums have held down the top three spots in three successive weeks.

 There have been two previous times when we've had two consecutive weeks where the top three were all rap albums.